xNicolosox/Javola/README.md

 Repository with my study on basic java;
 °In this repository, I put some college activities, the most important are the challenges of object-oriented programming, saved as "ex";

--In the ex1, it is a code where the class "carro" has several methods co m different features.
+-In the ex1, it is a code where the class "carro" has several methods with different features.

 -In ex2, has a code where there is a store with product books, video games, the objective of this challenge is to use the concept of inheritance, having an interface to calculate the tax,